hongshuochen/2021Fall-EE538-HW2/README.md

 ## Question 3 (10 Points.
 Easy)

 Write a function RemoveIntersection that will remove the values that appear in both input vectors.
+You may return the result in any order.
 Implement this using

 - **pass by pointers**